 Is Buying an F Color Diamond a Good Idea?

 As we’ve mentioned, the diamond’s brightness comes from its cut, not solely from its color.
-So if you’re looking to make a smart investment and enjoy high returns, an F color diamond is the way to go.
+So if you want to make a smart investment and enjoy high returns, an F color diamond is the way to go.
 But when you’re operating on a strict budget, a lower-grade diamond will get the job done and give your ring a dazzling look.

 Additionally, customers in the market for a certified high-quality big-ticket item might be interested in buying a GIA graded D, E, or F color diamond.